How to Make the Most of Your Health Savings Account (aka HSA)

-The most you can, up to the cap; the maximum allowed annually is $6,750 for families and $3,400 for individuals.
+The most you can, up to the limit; the 2021 HSA contribution limits are $7,200 for families and $3,600 for individuals.
 Think of an HSA as a health care 401(k) or a supplemental retirement account.
 In any case, put away at least as much as you think you’ll need for the year’s medical costs (including prescriptions).

 My Family Is Pretty Healthy.
 Should I Still Contribute All I Can?

 Yes.
 And if the unexpected does happen—or when your kids are faced with the inevitable broken bones, emergency room visit, or braces—you’ll have a stash of savings.